Camping Near Jordanelle State Park

 What are the camping fees in Jordanelle State Park?

 At Jordanelle State Park, camping fees vary by season and site type.
-Standard RV sites with full hookups (water, electric, and sewer) range from $35-45 per night, while tent-only sites typically cost $25-35 per night.
-During peak season (May through September), expect rates to be on the higher end of these ranges, especially on weekends and holidays.
+Standard RV sites with full hookups (water, electric, and sewer) range from $35-45 per night, while tent-only sites typically cost $25-30 per night.
+During peak season (May through September), expect rates to be at the higher end of these ranges.
+Additional fees include the park entrance fee of $15 per vehicle and a $12 reservation fee.